 The job interview is an important factor in the employee selection process.
 You can use behavioral-based job interview questions to help you select superior candidates.
 Ask interview questions that help you identify whether the candidate has the behaviors, skills, and experience needed for the job you are filling.

-Ask legal interview questions that illuminate the candidate's strengths and weaknesses to determine job fit.
+Ask legal interview questions that illuminate the candidate's strengths, weaknesses, experience, and skills to determine job fit.
 Avoid illegal interview questions and interview practices that could make your company the target of a U.S. Equal Employment Opportunity Commission (EEOC) lawsuit.
 You'll want to avoid asking any job interview questions that focus on any aspect of the candidate's personal life.

 Illegal Job Interview Question Topics